Knoblauchpilze/go-game/README.md

 One can also directly connect to the db using the `make connect` command.
 The password to do so can be found in the configuration files.
 SQL queries can then be performed in the `psql` editor.

-In case a full rebuild of the database container is needed, go to the [database](database) folder and proceed to launch the following commands:
+In case a full rebuild of the database container is needed, go to the [database](database) folder: from there and knowing which databse you want to manage do `cd folder/of/yout/database` and proceed to launch the following commands:
 ```bash
 make remove_db
 make docker_db